Projects & clients

 Every year in Scotland thousands of people return home from prison to an uncertain future.

-A Giant on the Bridge is unflinching, spellbinding gig-theatre revealing the human experiences in this prison-homecoming journey, which fuses acoustic songwriting, Scottish hip hop & original storytelling.
+A Giant on the Bridge is award-winning gig-theatre revealing the human experiences in this prison-homecoming journey, which fuses acoustic songwriting, Scottish hip hop & original storytelling.

-• A Mother’s Song is the 5-star, folk musical by Scottish composer Finn Anderson and West End director Tania Azevedo.
-Designed by Emma Bailey (Six), Lighting Design by Simon Wilkinson (Stamping Ground, Bedknobs and Broomsticks), and choreography by Lindsay McAllister (Be More Chill, Six).
+A Mother’s Song is the 5-star, folk musical by Scottish composer Finn Anderson and West End director Tania Azevedo.

 A Mother’s Song premiered at Macrobert Arts Centre, Stirling in February 2023.

-Since 2016 Mairi and co-devisor / director Kath Burlinson have created two solo multi-disciplinary theatre shows Pulse (2016) and Auld Lang Syne (2018) as part of a trilogy.
-The final production, Living Stone was premiered in summer 2024 and won a Scotsman Fringe First.
+Mairi and co-devisor / director Kath Burlinson have created The Pendulum Trilogy - three solo multi-disciplinary theatre shows Pulse (2016); Auld Lang Syne (2018) and Living Stone (Scotsman Fringe First 2024).

 Written and performed by Ian Cameron and Sean Hay.
 Directed by Nicholas Bone with designer Karen Tennent, lighting designer, Simon Wilkinson and sound designer, Georgina MacDonell Finlayson